Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 6. Choose your print options

-Next, you’ll get to choose between options for paper, select some fine-tuned settings for printing, and finalize your trim sizes and page counts so Amazon knows exactly what they’re working with.
+Next, you’ll choose between paper options, select fine-tuned printing settings, and finalize your trim sizes and page counts so Amazon knows exactly what it’s working with.

 To gloss or not?

-As we mentioned earlier, the only option currently available on KDP for hardcover is a case laminate.
-You’ll get the option at this stage to choose between two finishes, glossy and matte.
+As we mentioned earlier, the only hardcover option currently available on KDP is a case laminate.
+At this stage, you can choose between two finishes: glossy and matte.

 Word on the street is that the gloss option is very, well, glossy.
-A lot of authors are favoring the matte option, citing that it looks more professional.
-So if you want to avoid too much glare on your cover, we suggest going matte too.
+Many authors favor the matte option, citing that it looks more professional.
+So, if you want to avoid too much glare on your cover, we suggest going matte, too.

 Picking your color settings and paper